clear-code/xmlua/docs/reference/html.md

   * [`xmlua.Searchable`][searchable]: Provides node search related methods.

 It means that you can use methods in the modules.

-For example:
+Example:

 ```lua
 -- Call `xmlua.Document:root` method